kitayoshi/string-knitting/README.md

 inspired by [A new way to knit (2016)](http://artof01.com/vrellis/works/knit.html), petros vrellis

+## Run

+`npm i` and `npm start`, check <http://localhost:8080>.

+Due to CORS policy, you must host index.html and other static file via http protocal.
+You may use other static file host server other than `http-server`.

-## run
+## Change image

-`npm i` and serve root directory by using [http-server](https://github.com/indexzero/http-server) or something like due to CORS policy. change image url in function.js
+change image url in function.js at last line.

-## example
+## Example

 four images in exmaple folder